Abdul-Mukit/respose/README.md

-This branch is for project of Advanced Machine Learning course.
+This branch is for the semester project of Advanced Machine Learning course.

-# Abstract
+## Abstract
 In this project, I experiment with the network designing/modification of DOPE.
 DOPE stands for Deep Object Pose Estimation.
 It is a 6 DoF pose estimator built with approximately 92 conv layers.
 I wanted to learn more about designing such